BigSip/Obsidian/Car.md

 	They're retarded
 	Talk to manager about records
-	Confirm they *chose* not to service engine despite open recall
+	Confirm they *chose* not to service engine despite open recall Recall posted to NHTSA September 17, 2021
+		Service was in 2022

 Service claims I may be liable for damage since recall was not done
 	But if it's a recall shouldn't it be gratis?